Do you nag your children often?

 If your answer is “yes”, you’re not alone.

-You want your children to be responsible, self-motivated and independent.
+You want your children to be responsible and independent.

 Since they’re not there yet, you instinctively nag them to correct their behaviour and attitude.